Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab2.md

 In this pre-lab, we consider copulas as forcing a distribution to assume the behavior of another one, this is known as correlation.
 An example of this would be if a person goes to an expensive hotel, it is more likely that they would get expensive food, tours, and everything else on their trip.

+In more formal terms, based on Sklar's Theorem, a copula is a multivariate distribution such that marginalizing gives a uniform $[0,1]$, and the marginal distributions are inherently uncorrelated with other, and the correlation is exclusively provided by the copula

 Copulas are joint cumulative D.Fs for which the marginal D.F of each variable is bounded by $[0, 1]$ across the domain.